Just Jen: Writing

 Valia enjoyed changing the expectations for the fight between She-Hulk and Titania, moving away from being "a big fight" to instead having Titania unable to continue because she has been humiliated after falling on her face.
 Valia continued, "That's really all it's about.
 It's not about [Titania] beating up She-Hulk.
 It's more like she feels so small and her veneer has been broken, quite literally.
 Because of that, she can't continue on...
 You really see her vulnerability and hopefully feel a bit sorry for her."

 The episode introduces Intelligencia, a 4chan-style website that features hateful posts about Walters, with its members trying to find ways to kill her as well as working to get a sample of her blood.
-In the comics, the group Intelligencia is lead by the Leader and M.O.D.O.K., whose work leads to the creation of Hulk-related characters like Red Hulk, Red She-Hulk, A-Bomb, and Amadeus Cho.
+In the comics, the group Intelligencia is led by the Leader and MODOK, whose work leads to the creation of Hulk-related characters like Red Hulk, Red She-Hulk, A-Bomb, and Amadeus Cho.